microsoft/MMdnn/README.md

 ### Install with docker image

-MMdnn provides a docker image, which packaged mmdnn, deep learning frameworks we supported and other dependencies in one image.
+MMdnn provides a docker image, which packages MMdnn, deep learning frameworks we support and other dependencies in one image.
 You can easily get the image in several steps:

 1. Install Docker Community Edition(CE)